Manage Team Communication and Sync Project Files with Fleep

 Fleep is an application that combines the best parts about email and instant messaging, offering a chat system with a file uploading system, message pinning and cloud-stored chat history.
 Let’s check it out and see if this can be the new way you communicate and work in your online office.

-Recommended Reading: Top 10 Project Management Software for Remote Teams
+10 Best Project Management Software for Remote Teams

 Fleep is available on a few different platforms.
-It’s available as a web app, on iOS, Android, Windows and Mac OS X. This wide platform support means that you really shouldn’t have any trouble getting Fleep to run on your (and your team’s) devices.
+It’s available as a web app, on iOS, Android, Windows and mac OS.
+This wide platform support means that you really shouldn’t have any trouble getting Fleep to run on your (and your team’s) devices.

 Getting Started With Fleep